RozbehSharahi/graphql3/README.md

 ```

 The access-decision-manager is configured to use the `UnanimousStrategy`.
 This means all voters must grant or abstain
 access.
-If all voters abstain, access is denied. (not sure if this is smart, might change soon)
+If all voters abstain, access is given.
 Checkout `symfony/security` documentation for further understanding.

 Modifying the existing `\RozbehSharahi\Graphql3\Security\Voter\PageVoter` can be done via symfony's dependency injection
 container in any extension's `Configuration/Services.yaml`.